-The Enhanced File TransferTM (EFTTM) High Security module (HSM) exceeds security practices mandated by the PCI DSS version 3, FIPS 140-2 Validation, HIPAA, Sarbanes-Oxley, and others for data transfer, access, and storage.
+The Enhanced File TransferTM (EFTTM) High Security module (HSM) exceeds security practices mandated by PCI DSS, FIPS 140-2 Validation, HIPAA, Sarbanes-Oxley, and others for data transfer, access, and storage.
 The HSM ensures:

 - Data is stored and disposed of securely